 As per most limited edition products, these masks do cost a little more than the traditional full face masks from Tribord Subea.
 But I have to say, they really do stand out and look amazing in the water!

-FAQs about the Tribord Easybreath Full Face Dive Mask
+FAQs about the Tribord Easybreath Full Face Snorkel Mask

 Where can I buy a Full Face Snorkeling Mask?